 What does it mean to have a ‘high’ or a ‘low’ bounce rate?

-When is a high bounce rate not necessarily bad?
+When is a high bounce rate not necessarily bad

 The bounce rate of your website can change if you start considering and set various actions on your landing page as “events”.
 For instance, it could be a video play, a page scroll beyond a certain point etc.

-How Google Analytics calculate Bounce Rate?
+How Google Analytics calculates Bounce Rate?

 1. Use Analytics for Your Advantage